michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0109.md

 - n: the property of having a naturally light complexion
 - n: the quality of being good looking and attractive
 ### Family
-fair: faired, fairer, fairest, fairing, fairish, fairly, fairness, fairs, unfair+;fairish: fairishly;unfair: unfairer, unfairest, unfairly, unfairness;unfairness: unfairnesses
+- fair: faired, fairer, fairest, fairing, fairish, fairly, fairness, fairs, unfair+
+- fairish: fairishly
+- unfair: unfairer, unfairest, unfairly, unfairness
+- unfairness: unfairnesses
 ### Examples
 - Republicans argued that their proposal was about ensuring electoral fairness, but Democrats said it plainly smelled of a power grab.
 - In fairness to Bainbridge’s husband, King reports that both spouses were “stunned” by the proposal.